 But even if your emails are hitting your leads at the right moment, they can still sound formulaic, robotic and trite.
 How do you profit from the efficiency of automation while still sounding human?

 How to write emails that entice and convert

 Compelling emails are the beating heart of automated email campaigns.

-Crafting an email for every single individual is, of course, out of the question, but how do you write emails that share a common aim – nurturing leads and encouraging a purchase – which are also carefully targeted?
+Crafting an email for every individual is, of course, out of the question, but how do you write emails that share a common aim – nurturing leads – which are also carefully targeted?

 Think of each of your email workflows as a unique story, each email another chapter encouraging the lead onwards.
 That's not to say that the journey is so linear, but the emails should have a logical flow.
 And bear in mind that every lead is likely to enter various workflows, so try to avoid too much repetition between them.

 - Nail the subject line.
 It's the first thing your lead will see, so make a good impression.
 Keep it short, descriptive and to the point.
 And do not promise anything that the email does not deliver – there's no faster way to the unsubscribe list.